-The master time schedule is the first schedule to be issued by the contractor after project is awarded from the client and most contracts allow for a short duration (2 weeks approximate) to submit this schedule after the letter of award, However the master schedule should contains more details to the project rather than the tender schedule and could include budget cost, project cash flow and resources histograms.
+The Master Time schedule is the first schedule to be issued by the contractor after the project is awarded from the client and most contracts allow for a short duration (2 weeks approximate) to submit this schedule after the letter of award.
+However, the master schedule should contain more details about the project rather than the tender schedule and could include budget cost, project cash flow, and resource histograms.

 3- Detailed Time Schedule:

-The detailed time schedule is very important document and should be created carefully as per the client requirements, detailed schedule should have the budget cost, resources and equipments assigned to each activity. after issuing the master schedule, the planning engineer should proceed with the detailed schedule which contains more details and breakdown such as (floor , area , zone , discipline of works …. etc).
-Once the detailed time schedule approved from the client or the client representative (Project or Program Manager) then it called BASELINE SCHEDULE.
+After issuing the master schedule, the planning engineer should proceed with the detailed schedule which contains more details and breakdowns such as (floor, area, zone, discipline of works …. etc).
+Once the detailed schedule is approved by the client or the client representative (Project or Program Manager) then it is called a BASELINE SCHEDULE.

 4- Baseline Time Schedule:

-The baseline schedule is the client approved version of the detailed schedule (or sometimes the master time schedule) which the progress of works will be monitored against it.
+The baseline schedule is the client-approved version of the detailed schedule (or sometimes the master schedule) and the progress of works will be monitored against it.
 The dates and the values in this schedule are fixed and can not be changed.

 5- Updated Time schedule:

 The Updated Time Schedule is a copy of the baseline schedule with actual dates and percentages which represent the progress of work at a certain date (Data Date).

 Once actual values were applied to a baseline schedule it became an updated schedule with forecast completion dates for each activity that could be earlier than the baseline schedule which means (Ahead of schedule) or after the baseline schedule dates which means (Behind the Schedule).